b1oki/time_clicker_automatization/README.md

 Installation
 -------------
-Go to releases and download the lates version.
+Go to releases and download the latest version.
-Unzip the file
+Unzip the file.
 Run *TimeClikcersAuto.exe* and the *Time Clickers* game.